Private cloud deployment

 - Use least-privilege RBAC (generate roles with

-aigateway permissions --generate-role) - Enable TLS for all production deployments
+aigateway cluster permissions --generate-role) - Enable TLS for all production deployments

 - Regularly rotate API credentials and registry secrets